-- I can explain what is meant by fake news, e.g. - Interpret and range of programs,

-why some people will create stories or alter construct pie charts and systems and content

-photographs and put them online to pretend line graphs, and use that accomplish given

-something is true when it isn't. these to solve problems goals, including

-- I can describe ways of identifying when online - Calculate and interpret collecting, analysing,

-content has been commercially sponsored or the mean as an average evaluating and

-boosted, (e.g. by commercial companies or by presenting data and

-vloggers, content creators, or influencers).
-Education for a information

-- I can describe how fake news may affect Connected World links

-someone's emotions and behaviour, and explain

-why this may be harmful.
-Managing information

-online

-- I can describe how I

-can search for

-information within a

-wide group of

-technologies (e.g. social

-media, image sites,

-video sites)

-- I can use different

-search technologies

-- I can evaluate digital

-content and can explain

-how I make choices

-from search results
+- I can explain what is meant by fake news, e.g. why some people will create stories or alter photographs and put them online to pretend something is true when it isn't.
+I can describe ways of identifying when online - I can describe ways of identifying when online content has been commercially sponsored or boosted, (e.g. by commercial companies or by vloggers, content creators, or influencers). - I can describe how fake news may affect someone's emotions and behaviour, and explain why this may be harmful.